netooo/tracking/README.md

 ## Description
 This program will let you use the time tracking in CLI.

-And, the tracking data will be automatically entered into the Google Spread Sheet.
+And, the tracking data will be automatically entered into the Google Spread Sheet and Jira.

 ## Usage
 ```